 Coconut milk contains a specific medium-chain fat called lauric acid, a compound that is also found in human breast milk.
 Lauric acid has anti-bacterial properties and can improve cholesterol levels.
 As with ghee, coconut milk fats are great for energy, digestion and maintaining a healthy weight.

 I purchase coconut milk in BPA-free cans or boxes.
 Check the label and ensure you’re buying coconut milk that doesn’t have extra sugar or stabilizers like xanthan gum or guar gum.
 These can sometimes give people a stomachaches.

 6. Something Fermenting!

 Our kitchen is a science lab and we’ve got a pantry full of fermented goodies and homemade tinctures in various stages of readiness.

 Fermented foods are incredibly nutritious.
-They benefit our digestive health and boost our immunity, and they’re so easy to make at home.
-Whether you love sauerkraut, kimchi, kombucha or pickled veg, you can find a fermented recipe to make at home.
-Fermenting definitely takes some experimentation and you’ll need to figure out what works the best in your climate and home, but once you’ve hit the sweet spot it’s well worth it.
+They benefit our digestive health and support our immunity, and they’re so easy to make at home.
+Whether you love sauerkraut, kimchi, kombucha, shrubs or pickled veg, you can find a fermented recipe to make at home.
+Fermenting definitely takes some experimentation.
+You’ll need to figure out what works the best in your climate and home, but once you’ve hit the sweet spot it’s well worth it.

 Ferments are also remarkably hands off, too.
 Once you’ve got them in jars, they’re low maintenance – the bacteria do all the work!

-How to use fermented foods: Have a tbsp with every meal, add them to smoothies, use them as a sandwich or salad topping, etc. It depends on what you’re fermenting – you can throw your coconut kefir into ice cream pops or overnight oats, or dice up pickled veggies and mix them with grains for a tangy side dish.
+How to use fermented foods: Have a tablespoon with every meal, add them to smoothies, use them as a sandwich or salad topping, etc. It depends on what you’re fermenting.
+You can throw your coconut kefir into ice cream pops or overnight oats, or dice up pickled veggies and mix them with grains for a tangy side dish.